AdaCore/training_material/courses/rust_essentials/160_lifetimes/05-struct_lifetimes.rst

 .. tip::

-  Prefer owning data unless borrowing provides a clear benefit
+  Better to own data unless borrowing provides a clear benefit

 --------------------------------
 When to Use Explicit Lifetimes